-The June 2018 issue of TESOL Journal, which has just been published, contains a short feature article by me, Juup Stelma, Sarah Mercer, Lynne Cameron and Susan Dawson.
+The June 2018 issue of TESOL Journal, which just appeared in print, contains a short feature article by me, Juup Stelma, Sarah Mercer, Lynne Cameron and Susan Dawson.
 The article has been online since April 2017, but this seems like a good opportunity to share some background about it.
+In this post, I outline how the paper came about from the Manchester Roundtable which explored connections between Complexity Theory and ELT/TESOL, describe the process of writing and publishing the article, and present a precis of the article itself.

 The Manchester Roundtable

-Back in 2015, we —the authors of the paper— were involved in organising a small academic meeting that brought together a number of academics and teachers with an interest in Teaching English to Speakers of Other Languages and Complex Systems Theory.
+Back in 2015, we —the authors of the paper— organised a small academic meeting that brought together several academics and teachers with an interest in Teaching English to Speakers of Other Languages and Complex Systems Theory.

-One of the key insights that came out of the Manchester Roundtable on Complexity Theory and English Language Teaching was that there was much resonance between the theoretical tools used in complexity and the language teachers’ intuitive knowledge.
-For example, the observation that the same lesson plan could lead to two very different lessons when used in two seemingly identical classes seemed to connect to themes like non-linearity and sensitive dependence of initial conditions, which are described in the complexity literature.
+One of the key insights that came out of the Manchester Roundtable on Complexity Theory and English Language Teaching was that there was much resonance between the theoretical tools complexity theory uses and the language teachers’ intuitive knowledge.
+For example, the observation that the same lesson plan could lead to two very different lessons in two seemingly identical classes seemed to connect to themes like non-linearity and sensitive dependence on initial conditions, both common tropes in the complexity literature.

 At the time, we were unclear whether such similarities are just a useful metaphor, or if there is a deeper link worth pursuing (Three years and a book later, I still don’t know the answer to that question).
 But what we all seemed to agree about is that this overlap in perspectives created a very useful opportunity for teachers and researchers to explore ideas together.